|

 Anshul Singh

-- Adversarial Robustness and Safety of Multimodal LLMs and Diffusion
+- Adversarial attacks and defenses for Multimodal LLMs and Diffusion Models

-- Multimodal Analysis of open source information using LLM-guided Active Learning
+- Multimodal analysis of open-source information with LLM-guided Active Learning

 - Multilingual alignment for low-resource Indic languages